 - A safe place to call home is the cornerstone for healthy people, thriving communities, educational success and a vibrant economy.

-In order to advance our vision for change, cross-sector partners in government, philanthropy, business and the nonprofit sector will work together to achieve the following strategic goals over the next three years.
+In order to advance our vision for change, cross-sector partners in government, philanthropy, business and the nonprofit sector will work together to achieve the following strategic goals over the next four years.

 - Coordinate access, assessment, prioritization and referral for housing and services that end and prevent homelessness for all families and individuals, including specific strategies to address the needs of: 1) children, 2) people fleeing domestic violence or abuse, 3) unaccompanied youth, 4) veterans and 5) people with disabilities.